 You may create your own course or special project through the IU Media School’s independent study course, and receive credit for your work.
 Those enrolled in this section will arrange to meet once or twice with supervisor.
 Participants may earn one, two or three graduate credit hours for their work.

-To apply, submit a completed proposal form to Teresa White (firstname.lastname@example.org) by May 15.
-Download the J804 Proposal for Independent Study form (PDF format).
+To apply, submit a completed proposal form to Teresa White (email@example.com) by May 15.
+Request the J804 Proposal for Independent Study form from Linda Johnson (firstname.lastname@example.org).
 We will review proposals in the order we receive them.
 Within two weeks of receipt, you will learn if your proposal has been accepted and we will send you a link to the online graduate school application.

 Our hope is that work produced by J804 students will be published or shared with the scholastic journalism community.

 Supervisor: Teresa White, director of the High School Journalism Institute.

 Imagine spending five days surrounded by students and faculty who are passionate about journalism and student media.
 Imagine having five days to focus on preparing for the upcoming school year.
 Think how much you and your staff could accomplish while being away at a journalism retreat that you don’t have to plan or manage.

 Sound good?
 If so, register for our staff retreat, which will run concurrently with our student workshops July 8-12 and July 14-18.

 During the retreat, you’ll stay in an air-conditioned residence hall on the faculty floor near your students.
 Each day, you’ll choose lectures and small group sessions to audit.
 At lunch, you may dine with your students, dine with our faculty or dine with our visiting journalism professionals.
 Each day, you’ll have opportunities to meet with your staff, refresh your journalism skills, and learn from experienced journalism educators and professionals.
 In other words, you can customize your journalism retreat.

 Earn graduate credit or professional growth experience points (non-residents are eligible for a fee remission)